Filed Date: June 17, 2014

 In a series of orders issued in April, May, and June 2018, Judge Thompson ordered ADOC to:

 In early 2019, the plaintiffs moved for a temporary restraining order to stop ADOC from placing prisoners with serious mental illnesses in segregation.
-In response, Judge Thompson ordered ADOC to provide a comprehensive list of prisoners with serious mental illnesses in segregation on January 22.
-The court decided to treat the motion as a request for a preliminary injunction on February 14 and consider it within the context of unresolved Phase 2A remedial measures.
+In response, Judge Thompson ordered ADOC to provide a comprehensive list of prisoners with serious mental illnesses in segregation on January 22, 2019.
+On February 14, 2019, the court decided to treat the motion as a request for a preliminary injunction and consider it within the context of unresolved Phase 2A remedial measures.

-Litigation over remedial measures ground on into May 2019, when Judge Thompson decided to act more aggressively because of a spate of prisoner suicides: fifteen in the prior fifteen months.
-On May 4, he found that “ADOC continues to fail to provide adequate suicide-prevention measures” and granted the plaintiffs’ motion for immediate relief on the issue of suicide prevention.
-His opinion, largely based on an expert report prepared by outside investigators, ordered ADOC to:
+Litigation over remedial measures continued into May 2019, when Judge Thompson decided to act more aggressively because of a spate of prisoner suicides: fifteen in the span of fifteen months.
+On May 4, 2019, the court found that “ADOC continues to fail to provide adequate suicide-prevention measures” and granted the plaintiffs’ motion for immediate relief on the issue of suicide prevention.
+383 F. Supp.
+3d 1218.
+The order, largely based on an expert report prepared by outside investigators, ordered ADOC to:

-The court ordered ADOC to track its progress towards compliance and decided to appoint an external monitor (whose identity was left to the parties) with the power to review records and conduct site visits.
-After two years, either party can move to terminate the external monitoring.
+The court ordered ADOC to track its progress toward compliance and decided to appoint an external monitor (whose identity was left to the parties) with the power to review records and conduct site visits.
+After two years, either party could move to terminate the external monitoring.
 2019 WL 1978476.

-On September 5, 2019, the parties jointly submitted a notice of an agreed-upon schedule for implementing ADA alterations (such as installing ADA-compliant restrooms and improving access to outdoor spaces), and the next day, they submitted a notice describing agreed-upon suicide prevention remedies (including increasing the number of staff on hand and stipulating training and preparation requirements for staff).
+On September 5, 2019, the parties jointly submitted an agreed-upon schedule for implementing ADA alterations (such as installing ADA-compliant restrooms and improving access to outdoor spaces).
+The next day, they submitted a notice describing agreed-upon suicide prevention remedies (including increasing the number of staff on hand and stipulating training and preparation requirements for staff).

-The court conducted a hearing on October 21, 2019, during which the parties requested to modify the Phase 1 consent decree, and on October 24, Judge Thompson granted them leave to revise the consent decree to reschedule evidentiary hearings and status conferences.
+The court conducted a hearing on October 21, 2019, during which the parties requested to modify the Phase 1 consent decree.
+On October 24, 2019, Judge Thompson granted them leave to revise the consent decree to reschedule evidentiary hearings and status conferences.
 2019 WL 5459721.
-The parties conducted a status conference before Judge Thompson on October 31, after which the defendant moved to redact the transcript of that meeting.
-Judge Thompson ordered oral argument on the redaction request, which took place on December 6, 2019.

-After the December 6 hearing, Judge Thompson ordered the parties to file a joint report updating the court with ADOC’s mental-health statistics and caseload information by December 20.
-He also commanded that the Phase 2A remedial efforts regarding suicide prevention would go into effect beginning December 13.
-On December 11, Judge Thompson approved the parties’ proposal for a mental-health staffing plan, and on December 13, he agreed to grant the redaction request.
-2019 WL 6833843.
+After a hearing on December 6, 2019, Judge Thompson ordered the parties to file a joint report on ADOC’s mental-health statistics and caseload information by December 20.
+The court also ordered the Phase 2A remedial efforts regarding suicide prevention to go into effect beginning December 13, 2019.
+On December 11, 2019, Judge Thompson approved the parties’ proposal for a mental-health staffing plan.

-On December 19, the judge ordered the parties to come up with a process to “identify functional segregation,” instructing the defendants to identify spaces that, although not officially built or designed to be segregation units, could safely and effectively serve as such units.
-Judge Thompson specified that he was interested most in how the parties’ evaluated what made a functional segregation unit, “with the goals of creating a manageable, not overly burdensome, and yet objectively verifiable process.”
+On December 19, 2019, the court ordered the parties to come up with a process to “identify functional segregation,” meaning spaces that, although not officially built or designed to be segregation units, could safely and effectively serve as such units.
+Judge Thompson instructed the parties to construct this process “with the goals of creating a manageable, not overly burdensome, and yet objectively verifiable process.”
 2019 WL 7041620.

-On January 22, the court instituted a notice-and-comment period for the proposed modifications to the parties’ ADA settlement.
+On January 22, 2020, the court instituted a notice-and-comment period for the proposed modifications to the parties’ ADA settlement.
 ADOC was instructed to collect comments from the class members and to respond to objections and concerns raised by those members.
 ADOC was also instructed to provide accommodations to inmates who had difficulty reading, writing, or accessing the notice.
-Because the parties failed to reach a final agreement, on March 20, 2020, the court issued more interim injunctions, extending the previous injunctive relief to last until December 30, 2020.
+2020 U.S. Dist.
+LEXIS 10360.
+Because the parties failed to reach a final agreement, the court issued more interim injunctions on March 31, 2020, extending the previous injunctive relief to last until December 30, 2020.

 The court ordered the parties to file a joint proposed opinion approving the proposed modifications to the 2016 consent decree for Phase 1 ADA modifications by April 21, 2020.
-On May 12, 2020, the court approved the parties’ primary proposed modification of the 2016 consent decree extending ADOC’s deadline for remediation by approximately eight years, until November 1, 2027.
-The proposal broke down remediation into three phases, with the first round of remediation of facilities to be completed by 2023 and the second and third by 2027.
-Another proposed modification included extending monitoring by ADAP from 2022 until one year after the remediation is completed, including associated monitoring fees.
-In his opinion approving the modifications, Judge Thompson emphasized the accommodations provided for the notice and comment period, including availability of the proposed modification in Spanish, braille, and larger print sizes; copies of the proposed modifications were posted in all dormitories and libraries, and delivered to class members with mobility challenges.
-The court held that the proposed modifications were justified because an architectural survey revealed that almost every facility would need to be at least partially updated but the 2016 consent decree anticipated that only up to half of ADOC facilities would need to be remediated to achieve compliance with the ADA.
-The court appointed a magistrate judge to serve as an arbitrator for disputes arising out of the Phase 1 consent decree and Phase 2A ADA Consent decree on July 7, 2020.
+The court approved the primary proposed modification of the 2016 consent decree on May 12, 2020.
+This extended ADOC’s deadline for remediation by approximately eight years, until November 1, 2027.
+The proposal broke down remediation into three phases—the first round of remediation would be completed by 2023, and the second and third by 2027.
+Another proposed modification included extending monitoring by ADAP (and associated fees) from 2022 until one year after the remediation is completed.
+Judge Thompson emphasized the accommodations provided for the notice and comment period, including availability of the proposed modification in Spanish, braille, and larger print sizes.
+Copies of the proposed modifications were also posted in all dormitories and libraries, and delivered to class members with mobility challenges.
+The court justified the proposed modifications because an architectural survey revealed that almost every facility would need to be at least partially updated, but the 2016 consent decree anticipated that only up to half of ADOC facilities would need to be remediated to achieve ADA compliance.
+2020 WL 2395987.
+The court appointed Magistrate Judge Stephen M. Doyle to serve as an arbitrator for disputes arising out of the Phase 1 consent decree and Phase 2A ADA Consent decree on July 7, 2020.

-On May 29, 2020, Judge Thompson ordered that, with regards to Phase 2A’s inpatient treatment remediation, ADOC was required to submit the following to the court: (1) a plan to ensure the creation of more and adequate inpatient treatment beds; (2) a plan to ensure the creation of more and adequate treatment space; (3) a plan to make all SU cells suicide-resistant; and (4) a plan to manage high temperature for patentients on psychotropic medication.
-The court agreed with the plaintiffs that a monitoring scheme would be necessary to ensure compliance with the remedies ordered by the court, but reserved resolution for a later date.
+On May 29, 2020, Judge Thompson issued an order regarding Phase 2A’s inpatient treatment remediation.
+The court required ADOC to submit plans regarding: (1) having more and adequate inpatient treatment beds; (2) having more and adequate treatment space; (3) making Stabilization Unit cells suicide-resistant; and (4) managing high temperatures for patients taking psychotropic medication.
+The court agreed with the plaintiffs that a monitoring scheme would be necessary to ensure compliance with those remedies, but reserved resolution for a later date.
+2020 WL 2789880.
+The court later declined to take further action on the high-temperature issue.

-After reviewing ADOC’s quarterly staffing report, the court ordered on June 8, 2020, ADOC to provide a response to the court’s concern that ADOC’s staffing efforts were insufficient to ensure compliance by the February 20, 2022.
+After reviewing ADOC’s quarterly staffing report, the court expressed concern that ADOC’s staffing efforts were not sufficient to ensure compliance by the February 20, 2022 deadline.
+On June 8, 2020, the court ordered ADOC to respond to this concern.
 ADOC’s response highlighted the dual challenges of staving off COVID-19 and reversing a decade of declining correctional staffing.
-The parties were ordered to conduct mediation on the issue of correctional staffing and file joint or separate briefs by July 27, 2020 detailing how, if any, disputes were resolved and which issues remained for the court to address.
-Extensions to the deadline were granted until September 2020.
-Ultimately, this deadline was extended by the 2021 omnibus order, detailed below.
+The court ordered the parties to engage in mediation on the issue of correctional staffing and submit briefs by July 27, 2020.
+2020 WL 3621312.
+The court extended the deadline until September 2020, upon the parties’ requests.
+Ultimately, this deadline was extended by the December 7, 2021 omnibus order, detailed below.

-On July 27, 2020, one of the class members committed suicide after being segreated for 796 days.
-The class member was the seventh person (and sixth Black person) to die by suicide in ADOC custody since the court issued its remedial opinion regardingsuicide prevention in May 2019.
-Plaintiffs once again emphasized the lack of mental health care and out-of-cell time granted to class members incarcerated in segregation and segregation-like facilities in their notice informing the court of the member’s suicide.
+On July 27, 2020, one of the class members committed suicide after being segregated for 796 days.
+The class member was the seventh person (and sixth Black person) to die by suicide in ADOC custody since the court issued its remedial opinion regarding suicide prevention in May 2019.
+In their notice informing the court of the suicide, the plaintiffs once again emphasized the lack of mental health care and out-of-cell time granted to class members incarcerated in segregation and segregation-like facilities.

-The court issued an opinion on monitoring Phase 2A on September 2, 2020, finding that such a scheme was necessary because of the ADOC’s pattern of failure to implement improvements to mental health care over the course of several years.
-The court divided the monitoring scheme into three phases: (1) assessment and monitoring of ADOC’s compliance with court’s remedial orders by an external monitoring team (EMT); (2) the EMT, as part of its monitoring, training the ADOC how to monitor itself via an internal monitoring team (IMT); and (3) the ADOC monitoring itself through the IMT with the EMT available for consultation.
-The shift from phase one to phrase two was to occur automatically after one year.
+The court issued a Phase 2A opinion on September 2, 2020, holding that external monitoring was necessary because ADOC had consistently failed to implement improvements to mental health care over the course of several years.
+The court divided the monitoring scheme into three phases: (1) assessment and monitoring of ADOC’s compliance with the court’s remedial orders by an external monitoring team (EMT); (2) the EMT, as part of its monitoring, training the ADOC how to monitor itself via an internal monitoring team (IMT); and (3) the ADOC monitoring itself through the IMT, with the EMT available for consultation.
+The shift from phase one to phrase two would occur automatically after one year.
+483 F. Supp.
+3d 1136.

 On October 29, 2020, the Court terminated several provisions pursuant to the parties’ joint statement of remedial stipulations.
 Terminated provisions fell under staffing, segregation, mental health coding, mental health referral, treatment planning, confidentiality, disciplinary, and level of care orders.
 All of the provisions under the stopgap remedial orders were terminated.

-On April 6, 2021, the plaintiffs filed an updated notice stating that three individuals imprisoned in the ADOC committed suicide in the preceding four months.
-This brought the number of individuals who had committed suicide in ADOC custody since the Phase 2A liability opinion was issued in 2017 to twenty-seven.
+The following year, on April 6, the plaintiffs filed an updated notice stating that three individuals imprisoned in ADOC custody committed suicide in the preceding four months.
+This brought the number of individuals who had committed suicide in ADOC custody since the 2017 Phase 2A liability opinion to twenty-seven.

-The court issued the Phase 2A omnibus remedial opinion on December 27, 2021.
-The opinion was broken up into three parts: Part I addressed the history of the litigation and the legal standards governing the court’s provision of relief; Part II addressed the ways in which conditions in ADOC facilities had changed since the 2017 liability opinion; and Part III broke the order down into fifteen overarching sections, with each section reviewing each parties’ proposal, the court’s determination, and discussion of how the court’s determination met the requirements of the PRLA.
-Throughout the opinion, the court balanced the need to protect imprisoned individuals with realistic guidelines and timelines for the ADOC.
-For instance, the remedial orders regarding correctional staffing that were originally required to be implemented by February 20, 2022 were extended until July 1, 2025, with requirements that the ADOC propose realistic benchmarks annually to keep the court updated on progress.
+The court issued a more than 200-page Phase 2A omnibus remedial opinion on December 27, 2021.
+The court separated the opinion into three parts: Part I addressed the history of the litigation and the legal standards governing the court’s provision of relief; Part II addressed the ways that conditions in ADOC facilities had changed since the 2017 liability opinion; and Part III broke the order down into fifteen overarching sections, each reviewing the parties’ proposals, the court’s determination, and discussion of how the court’s determination met the PLRA requirements.
+Throughout the opinion, the court balanced the need to protect prisoners with realistic guidelines and timelines.
+For instance, the court extended the deadline for the remedial orders regarding correctional staffing from February 20, 2022 to July 1, 2025, requiring ADOC to propose realistic benchmarks annually to update the court on progress.
+562 F. Supp.
+3d 1178.

-On January 14, 2022, the court ordered that, based on representations made during the status conference on January 7, 2022, it would take no further action on the Phase 2A ADA aspects of the case.
-The court noted that the parties would retain the option of resorting to the ADA consent decree dispute resolution process when necessary.
-In order to prevent the ADA aspects of the case from falling through the cracks, the court scheduled tri-annual status conferences through February 7, 2025 to be heard in tandem with the Phase 2A Eighth Amendment claim conferences.
+On January 14, 2022, the court announced that it would take no further action on the Phase 2A ADA aspects of the case.
+The court noted that the parties could still resort to the ADA consent decree dispute resolution process when necessary.
+To prevent the ADA aspects of the case from falling through the cracks, the court scheduled tri-annual status conferences through February 7, 2025, to be heard in tandem with the Phase 2A Eighth Amendment claim conferences.

-The ADOC sought to stay the implementation of the Phase 2A omnibus remedial opinion and order issued on December 27, 2021 for the duration of their interlocutory appeal and contended that the court had erred by entering relief on a systemwide basis.
-On February 14, 2022, the court ordered that, given the ADOC’s history of systemic and failure to appeal prior findings of systemic violations, systemwide relief remained appropriate.
-The court granted the motion to stay the components of the Phase 2A omnibus remedial order pertaining to compliance with the “Checklist for the ‘Suicide-Resistant’ Design of Correctional Facilities” in Restrictive Housing Units (RHUs).
-The court emphasized that it was granting the motion to stay because of ADOC’s need for a reasonable time frame, and that the need for reform in RHUs and other facilities remained “urgent.”
+On February 14, 2022, the court held that, given ADOC’s history of systemic violations and failure to appeal prior findings of systemic violations, systemwide relief remained appropriate.
+The court granted ADOC’s motion to stay the components of the Phase 2A omnibus remedial order pertaining to compliance with the “Checklist for the ‘Suicide-Resistant’ Design of Correctional Facilities” in Restrictive Housing Units (“RHU”), pending appeal.
+Judge Thompson granted the stay because of ADOC’s need for a reasonable time frame, but emphasized the need for “urgent” reform in RHUs and other facilities.
+2022 WL 466998.

 Summary Authors